A Critical Analysis and Comparison of Ethanol and CO2 Extraction Techniques for CBD Derived from Hemp

 There are two main categories of ethanol: denatured or food grade.
 200-proof food grade ethanol is pure and contains very little water.
 Denatured ethanol is typically 196-proof or less and contains added chemicals known to be detrimental to health.
 Most licensed processors of hemp employing ethanol extraction use denatured ethanol to greatly reduce the cost of operation, but do so without knowing how this impacts the public.

 This article compares denatured ethanol vs. CO2 as an extraction solvent.
 We discuss chemical residue contaminants, testing issues, solvent reuse, and solvent revalidation requirements.
 We also discuss and compare solvent loss costs for the two extraction techniques and show how solvent losses can contribute to high operating costs.
 Finally, we present a comprehensive comparison of ethanol and CO2 as extraction solvents.

 Chemical Residues in CBD Oil

 Consumers demand the highest purity for all ingestible products.
 Consumers want products to be safe and free of any health harming chemical residues.
 This is especially true when a remedy is claimed to be derived from a natural botanical source.
-The dirty little secret in the cannabis and hemp industry: natural CBD products might not be so healthy.
+The dirty little secret in the hemp industry: natural CBD products might not be so healthy.